cole-trapnell-lab/cufflinks/getting-started.md

 {% endhighlight %}

 ###Installing the myoblast example data
-Monocle includes a detailed documentation vignette and snippets of example code that depend on the skeletal muscle myoblast data described in Trapnell and Cacchiarelli et al. You'll need to install the data package containing it before installing Monocle.
+Cufflinks includes a detailed documentation vignette and snippets of example code that depend on the skeletal muscle myoblast data described in Trapnell and Cacchiarelli et al. You'll need to install the data package containing it before installing Cufflinks.
 To do so, type:

 {% highlight bash %}
 $ R CMD INSTALL HSMMSingleCell_0.99.0.tar.gz
 {% endhighlight %}

-###Installing Monocle from source
+###Installing Cufflinks from source
-To install the Monocle package, download the source tarball, change to the directory in which you saved it, and type
+To install the Cufflinks package, download the source tarball, change to the directory in which you saved it, and type

 {% highlight bash %}
 $ R CMD INSTALL monocle_0.99.0.tar.gz
 {% endhighlight %}

 ###Testing the installation
-To ensure that Monocle was installed correctly, start a new R session and type:
+To ensure that Cufflinks was installed correctly, start a new R session and type:

 {% highlight R %}
 > library(monocle)